andy-lyttle/handbell-notation/README.md

 - Graphics are not used by MuseScore 3.x.
 - In MuseScore 3.x, the "Hand Bells" instrument is assumed to be non-transposing, just like "Piano".
 In MuseScore 4.x, the "Hand Bells" instrument is assumed to be transposing by one octave.
 These are the default settings in each version.
+However, in both versions we also try to verify this by checking the vertical position of the note on the staff, and adjusting as needed.
+- The "Find Handbells On the Wrong Staff" plugin implements a workaround for a bug in MuseScore 3 which caused `curScore.staves` to fail.
+The bug was fixed in MuseScore 4.

 ## Artwork
 Handbell artwork © 2007-2012 Tena Luben, A Familiar Ring